Language selection

 3. Catching and berthing

 An astronaut on board the ISS extends Canadarm2 and catches the ship.
-Once it has been caught, the crew collaborates with the ground team to berth it to one of the Station's ports.
+Once it has been caught, the team of flight controllers uses Canadarm2 to berth the vehicle to one of the Station's ports.

 4. Unloading

 The astronauts then open the airlocks between the Station and the ship and unload the contents.
-Dextre can also help unload bigger, bulkier items from the "trunk" of some of these vehicles, especially the HTV.
+Dextre can also help unload bigger, bulkier items from the "trunk" of some of these vehicles.
 Cargo ships can remain docked to the ISS for up to a month.

 5. Return